kubernetes-sigs/cluster-api/docs/proposals/20210524-managed-external-etcd.md

 ## Alternatives

+- Although this proposal is for adding an implementation of the etcd provider that uses etcdadm, other projects/tools can also be used for creating etcd clusters.
+We can also add new implementations following the etcd provider contract for such projects.
 - There are ongoing efforts as per this [KEP](https://github.com/kubernetes/enhancements/tree/master/keps/sig-cluster-lifecycle/etcdadm/2496-etcdadm) to rebase etcd-manager onto etcdadm.
 [Etcd-manager](https://github.com/kopeio/etcd-manager) is used in kOps clusters.
 Along with provisioning etcd clusters, it provides cluster management features such as scaling up, periodic healthchecks, upgrades.
 But the etcd-manager does not interact with CAPI, and its rebase on etcdadm isn't completed.
 Hence it cannot be used as is with the proposed etcdadm bootstrap provider.
 So as the design and implementation of the new etcdadm cluster controller progresses, we can pick up things from etcd-manager that can be reused in the proposed etcdadm cluster controller.

 ## Upgrade Strategy

 The external etcd cluster's etcd version can be upgraded through the etcdadmConfigSpec.Version field.
 There are other etcd configuration options that etcdadm allows which can be modified through the etcdadmConfigSpec.EtcdadmArgs field.
 The etcdadm provider will use rollingUpdate strategy to upgrade etcd members.
+The rollingUpdate parameters will not be configurable as adding/removing machines more than one at a time will affect etcd quorum, and this way the controller can control the upgrade fully.
 - The etcd controller will get all owned Machines which differ in spec from the current EtcdadmConfigSpec and add them to a NeedsRollout pool
-- The rollingUpdate will only use `maxUnavailable` parameter which will be hard-coded to 1.
-This shouldn't be configurable else it will affect etcd quorum.
 - The controller will first scale down and remove one of the etcd members.
 So for a 3-node cluster, quorum size is 2, and even on removing the 3rd member the quorum size stays the same.
 - Then it will scale up to match replicas value (3 by default).
 During scale up, the new machines will get created with the updated etcdadmConfigSpec.
 During scale up, the machine will run `etcdadm join` which calls the etcd `add member` API, and then waits for the member to be active by retrieving a test key.
 This ensures that the new member is successfully added to the cluster before moving on with the rest of the nodes.